 Baby’s First Halloween Costume Ideas

-1. A Yoda hat like the one above can be the starting point for a Star Wars-themed costume.
-Wrap baby in a cream-colored blanket and tie with a belt to give him a Jedi robe. (photo from this Etsy shop.)
+If your baby is very very young on their first Halloween, they may already resemble Yoda a little (even if you don’t want to say it out loud!).
+A Yoda hat like the one above can be the starting point for a Star Wars-themed costume.
+Wrap baby in a cream-colored blanket and tie with a belt to give him a Jedi robe.

-2. Fried egg – Use a plain, white sleeper or onesie and attach a piece of yellow felt cut into a circle for the yolk.
-Or, execute the egg look on a blanket and drape it over your baby when she’s sleeping in the car seat.
+Use a plain, white sleeper or onesie and attach a piece of yellow felt cut into a circle for the yolk.
+You can sub the onesie for a blanket and drape it over your baby when she’s sleeping in the car seat, also.

-6. Football.
-Start with a brown snapsuit and use white masking tape to add stitching.
-Or, use a white bodysuit and red sharpie, or felt if you’re fancy, to add baseball stitching.
-(Photo from this etsy shop.)
+Start with a plain snapsuit and use sticky-back felt to add stitching or lines as needed for a basketball or football.
+You can use a white bodysuit and red sharpie (or felt if you’re fancy), to add baseball stitching.

 4. Baby Pumpkin & Other Swaddle Costumes for Baby’s First Halloween